- For use with low/high flow humidified oxygen

 - 15 mm oxygen tubing adapter included

 - Not made with natural rubber latex or plasticizer DEHP

 - Individually packaged

 Neotech’s RAM Cannula features soft, gently curved prongs designed for patient comfort.
-Its flexible design helps caregivers position an infant or child in developmentally appropriate sitting or lying positions.
+Its simple set up and flexible tubing helps promote developmentally appropriate positioning for infants and children.
 The RAM Cannula is available in seven sizes.
 All sizes are color-coded and include a 15-millimeter oxygen tubing adapter for use with low-flow or high-flow humidified oxygen.